alteryx/SimScoring/Supporting_Macros/README.md

-3. __Model Input__ The model object produced by one of the R-based predictive modeling tools.
+2. __Model Input__ The model object produced by one of the R-based predictive modeling tools.
+3. __Simulation Input__ The simulation data to score.
+This must contain all of the fields that the associated predictive model was created on.

 ### Configuration Properties